Hank Mobley: Legacy

 In November 2020, the Van Gelder Studio's first livestream video was a tribute to Mobley.
-In 2022, saxophonist Art Themen purchased a saxophone that had previously been owned by Ronnie Scott and before him, Mobley.
+In 2022, saxophonist Art Themen purchased a saxophone that had previously been owned by Ronnie Scott and, before him, by Mobley.
 Grammy's article "Let Me Play The Answers: 8 Jazz Artists Honoring Black Geniuses" cited Mobley as an influence on jazz trumpeter Bruce Harris, and Art Blakey's contribution to Soul Station as, metaphorically, the "hottest part of the flame" according to former Jazz Messengers drummer Ralph Peterson, Jr.